OswinLosper/oswin-losper-blog/content/pages/info.md

       work.

-      Before 20fifty I worked at Wyzetalk, a Company that specialising in a digital employee solution that unleashes the potential of an entire workforce, before joining Wyzetalk, I worked for iPlatform, a company specialising in, insurance management software.
+      Before 20fifty I worked at Wyzetalk, a company that specialising in a digital employee solution that unleashes the potential of an entire workforce, before joining Wyzetalk, I worked for iPlatform, a company specialising in, insurance management software.

-      I also worked as a full time Senior Designer at bOnline Ltd, a UK based company, building small to medium sized business websites.
+      I also worked as a full time senior designer at bOnline Ltd, a UK based company, building small to medium sized business websites.